 For a standard team, each player will choose up to eight unique Character and/or Action cards, two different Basic Action Cards, and up to 20 dice (not including your starting Sidekick dice or the Basic Action Dice).
 You can use any combination of characters, even ones from different universes, but you cannot use two cards with the same name (even if they have different subtitles).
-For example, if you choose Batman: Consumed by Regret, you cannot also choose Batman: The Smart One.
+For example, if you choose Professor X: To Me, My X-Men!, you cannot also choose Professor X: Too Good For This World.
 This applies even if the character uses a differently colored or designed die (from a different set).
 Your 20 dice may be distributed among your eight cards however you would like, as long as each individual card has at least one die and no more than the maximum number of dice listed on it.